 Especially in busy waterways, a new dangerous wreck or obstruction has the capability to cause loss of life, environmental damage and economic impact.
 Although, in most incidents detailed information is not directly available, it is extremely important that information on a new wreck or an obstruction is immediately made known to shipping.

-An initial safety message (navigational warning), indicating the approximate position of the new wreck and any other relevant information, should be broadcast without delay on:
+An initial MSI message (navigational warning), indicating the approximate position of the new wreck and any other relevant information, should be broadcast without delay on:

-VHF* (announced on digital selective calling (DSC))
+VHF* (announced on digital selective calling (DSC) and/or voice)

-MF*(announced on DSC)
+MF*(announced on DSC and/or voice)

-HF*(announced on DSC)
+HF*(announced on DSC and/or voice)

 AIS